 She’s famous the world over.
-But how much do you about the woman behind the brand?
+But how much do you know about the woman behind the brand?
 Here’s everything you need to know about Elizabeth Arden.

 Elizabeth Arden was the first company to bring makeup into the mainstream in the USA, whilst focusing on both a scientific and holistic approach to beauty.
 If you know just one fact about Elizabeth Arden it’s that she launched the power of that classic red lip, the epitome of glamour and strength.